City Creek Dental

 • Lumps or growths in other nearby areas, such as the throat or neck.

-Prevention is the key to staving off oral cancer.
-One of the biggest culprits is tobacco and alcohol use.
+There are several known causes of oral cancer, and one of the biggest culprits is tobacco and alcohol use.
 Certain kinds of foods and even overexposure to the sun have also been linked to oral cancer.
 Some experts believe certain oral cancer risk factors are also hereditary.

 Share: